Fastest Drag Car In Forza Horizon 5 Guide

 The Ford Hoonicorn Mustang is arguably one of the most iconic Forza Horizon vehicles ever.

-The Ford Hoonicorn Mustang’s 1400-horsepower AWD V8 will propel the car to a top speed of 250 MPH in Forza Horizon 5.
+The Ford Hoonicorn Mustang’s 1400-horsepower AWD V8 will propel the car to 250 MPH in Forza Horizon 5.
 With that much power, it’s easy to mistake the Hoonicorn Mustang for a purpose-built drag car, but that cannot be farther from the truth.

 Fans will recognize the Ford Hoonicorn Mustang as one of the best tire-shredding drift cars in the Forza Horizon series.